 Monitor resolution – defines the resolution for the target screen.
 Depending on the selected resolution, the image will be displayed in a reduced size.
 You can specify a reduction of up to 80% from the original size.
 When selecting a resolution, consider what the majority of your viewers might be using.
 If you specify a high resolution, then a viewer with a medium-resolution monitor will have to scroll sideways to see the entire slide, which is probably not desirable.

-Effects – specifies that sound files defined as an effect for slide transitions and whether any hidden slides are exported.
+Effects – specifies whether sound files defined as an effect for slide transitions are exported and whether any hidden slides are exported.

 For more information on the options available for this page of the HTML Export dialog, click Help to open the help pages.